Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Woinovich was a Austro-Hungarian general and military historian of Croatian descent who until 1915 was director of the War Archive in Vienna.
-Has was also author of 11 books, mainly on war history.
+was an Austrian general and military historian of Croatian descent who until 1915 was director of the War Archive in Vienna.
+He was also the author of 11 books, mainly on war history.
 A street in Vienna has been named after him.

 Quote(s) from the novel